Private Sachsenhausen Concentration Camp tour with train

 Transportation and Logistics

 This tour includes hotel pickup and drop-off, which is a real plus if you’re staying in Berlin.
-The journey involves traveling by train—something many reviews rave about because it offers a slice of everyday life in Berlin.
+The journey involves traveling by train—something many reviews love because it offers a slice of everyday life in Berlin.
 The guide ensures tickets are sorted, making the trip smooth and stress-free.

 Some reviews mention the walking involved to reach the camp from the train station—about 20 minutes.
 While this walk is manageable for most, travelers with mobility issues might want to prepare accordingly.
 One reviewer noted that the guide was accommodating and found accessible routes, which shows the tour’s flexibility.